Identify a Customer Need

 Entrepreneur and startup coach Chuck Cohn did just that when he launched his tutoring service.
 He remembered struggling to find a tutor for his Advanced Placement classes in high school.
 He saw the potential in two of his college friends to be great tutors.
 Now, his tutoring service boasts 60 workers who support a network of more than 1,000 tutors.

-Want to start a startup?
+Want to start a business?
 Keep these tips in mind:

-- Start bulletproofing your startup by incorporating to protect your financial interests.
+- Start bulletproofing your business by incorporating to protect your financial interests.

-- Create contracts and agreements as you start moving beyond the idea phase.
+- Create business contracts and agreements as you start moving beyond the idea phase.

 - Consult with a lawyer to make sure you are taking the proper steps.

-Starting a startup can be a risky venture if you don't take the right steps.
-It's important to protect your own assets and bulletproof your startup to keep it running smoothly.
+Starting a business can be a risky venture if you don't take the right steps.
+It's important to protect your own assets and bulletproof your business to keep it running smoothly.

 Once you accept any funding or enter any agreements with potential partners, even if it's just a verbal OK or a handshake, your business moves beyond the idea stage into something more substantial.
-You want to be protected at this stage of starting a startup so your idea doesn't end up in legal mire before even getting off the ground.
+You want to be protected at this stage of starting a business so your idea doesn't end up in legal jeopardy before even getting off the ground.
 Consider the following:

-Incorporate your business.
-Incorporation establishes legitimacy of your business and protects your personal assets including savings and your house.
-Consider which business formation to choose.
+- Incorporate your business.
+Incorporation establishes the legitimacy of your business and protects your personal assets, including personal savings and your house.
+Consider which business entity to choose.

-Many people start a startup alone.
+Many people start a business alone.
 But for others, that can be daunting.
-They may lack all the needed skills or the time to commit by themselves.
+They may lack all the necessary skills or the time to commit to building the business by themselves.

-Starting a startup and turning your idea into a business takes identifying your skills to see if you have what it takes to bring your idea to fruition.
+Starting a business and turning your ideas into reality requires evaluating your skills to see if you have what it takes to bring your idea to fruition on your own.
 If not, identify your weaknesses and find people who can fill those gaps.

 Join a business networking group and participate in online forums.
 Search out budding entrepreneurs at area colleges by talking to professors and students.
 Talk to coworkers.